- Our pick of the best small 4x4s on the market

 There was a time when opting for a four-wheel drive vehicle meant heavy penalties in fuel economy, performance and drivability.
 But not any more – the latest crop of 4x4s can be great to drive and surprisingly cheap to run.

-We’ve rounded up some of the very best small 4x4s here, which offer that handy all-wheel drive system but are compact, cheap to buy and will return great fuel economy.
+We’ve rounded up some of the best small 4x4s, which offer all-wheel drive but are compact, cheap to buy and will return great fuel economy.
+They won't give you the massive running costs that a large SUV would, while still being practical and capable.
 Make sure you check out our Cars for Sale section too, and get a free valuation of your car.
-Should you want to make a purchase, check out our Finance section to help you fund your new car.
+If you're thinking about financing your new car rather than buying outright, then check out the information in our finance advice section.

 It’s a bit of a hidden gem, the Suzuki Vitara.
 The brand actually has a lot of experience when it comes to making small SUVs – it started way back in 1970.
 The Vitara is a world away from those early models, but it’s a tempting proposition, with a roomy interior, brilliant petrol engines and tidy handling thanks to its light weight.
 All models get Bluetooth, climate control and 16-inch alloy wheels, but stepping up further will bring sat-nav, a parking camera and privacy glass in the rear.